 Step 1: Find the Talk on YouTube

-TED publishes virtually all of its talks on the TED YouTube channel, as well as TEDx channels for independently organized events.
+TED publishes virtually all of its talks on the TED YouTube channel, plus TEDx channels for independently organized events.
 Find the talk you want to study and copy the YouTube URL.

 Step 2: Import into VidNotes

 Paste the YouTube URL into VidNotes on the web at app.vidnotes.app, through the iOS app, or using the Chrome extension.
-The Chrome extension is especially convenient — you can start the transcription without leaving YouTube.
+The Chrome extension is especially handy.
+You can start the transcription without leaving YouTube.

 Step 3: Generate the Transcript

 VidNotes produces a complete timestamped transcript in minutes.
-While TED.com provides its own transcripts for many talks, VidNotes' version comes with timestamps linked to the video player, so you can click any sentence to hear it spoken.
-This is invaluable when you need to understand tone, emphasis, or the visual context of a statement.
+TED.com provides its own transcripts for many talks, but VidNotes' version comes with timestamps linked to the video player, so you can click any sentence to hear it spoken.
+Useful when you need to understand tone, emphasis, or the visual context of a statement.

 For TEDx talks and older TED presentations that may not have official transcripts, VidNotes creates them from the video directly.